 Three Things to Expect When Getting a Denture!

 Dentures are a great option for patients missing some or all of their teeth.
 Getting a denture seems simple; in practice, however, many patients are ill prepared for what it’s really like to wear a denture.
 It is not as simple as popping in the denture and going out for a steak dinner that evening.
 For most patients, there is an adjustment period.
-These three things will help you know what to expect when getting a denture.

 - There is a learning curve to the denture